-As displayed in the tables above, there is an overall increase of \$3,445,000 in General Fund transfers over FY21, and an increase of \$1,094,000 in ISF over FY21.
-It is important to note that some of the ISFs referenced above do have a General Fund impact, as many Departments paying ISF are funded by the General Fund.
+As displayed in the tables above, the published Recommended CIP includes an overall increase of \$3,445,000 in General Fund transfers over FY21, and an increase of \$1,094,000 in ISF over FY21.
+The proposed FY22 General Fund transfer would be reduced by approximately \$231,000 (\$140,000 in Capital Projects Fund 405 and \$91,000 IT Fund 731) and the proposed ISFs would be increased by \$51,000 (in IT Fund 731) if Council approves staff's proposed additional changes to the Recommended CIP, which are further detailed at the end of the Discussion section of this report.
+It is important to note that some of the ISFs referenced above do have a General Fund impact, as many departments paying ISF are funded by the General Fund.
 Fund 736 for General Fund Fleet Replacement, for instance, supports fleet replacement efforts for the Fire Department, Police Department, and other General Fund-funded departments, and therefore has a direct General Fund impact.